With Hizbul gone, Pakistan looks to fill in the gap with TRF/JK Fighters-The Resistance Front

 India issues demarche to Pak over killing of 3 Indians in ceasefire violations in J&K

-The group, however indulges more in propaganda activity.
-On the groups the members speak about the need to increase the resistance in Jammu and Kashmir, especially after the Centre on August 5 2019 withdrew the special status.
+The group, however, indulges more in propaganda activity.
+On the groups, the members speak about the need to increase the resistance in Jammu and Kashmir, especially after the Centre on August 5, 2019, withdrew the special status.

 The group also known as the JK Fighters is very active on the social media.
-During the raid in Sopore, the police arrested, Ahtisham Farooq Malik, Shafqat Ali Tagoo, Musaib Hassan Bhat and Nisar Ahmad Ganai.
+During the raid in Sopore, the police arrested Ahtisham Farooq Malik, Shafqat Ali Tagoo, Musaib Hassan Bhat and Nisar Ahmad Ganai.
 A police official who questioned the four said that they were reporting to their handler in Pakistan.
 He goes by the name Andrew Jones and on the group, he operates under the ID of Khan Bilal.
 The group is called as TRF/JK Fighters-The Resistance Front.

-Officials say that the group is used to recruit local youth for terror related activities, especially in North Kashmir.
+Officials say that the group is used to recruit local youth for terror-related activities, especially in North Kashmir.
 There are messages on the group, which clearly instigate the locals into taking up arms and fighting the Indian forces.

 The busting of the module in Sopore came in the nick of time.
-The persons who were arrested had received a consignments of arms from one Kabeer Ahmed Lone.
+The persons who were arrested had received a consignment of arms from one Kabeer Ahmed Lone.
 They had collected it and handed it over to Farooq Malik in Kupwara.
 They were also in the process of receiving a consignment of six AK-47 rifles.
-During the interrogation the arrested terrorists said that the plan was on accumulating the arms.
+During the interrogation, the arrested terrorists said that the plan was on accumulating the arms.
 They had also drawn up a hit list of prominent personalities, including politicians and were planning targeted hits, investigations also revealed.

 Intelligence Bureau officials say that this group has cropped up for a variety of reasons.
 The Hizbul Mujahideen, the local outfit in J&K is on the verge of a shut down.
-With most its top leaders killed by the security forces, the group has not been able to draw inspiration among the youth.
+With most of its top leaders killed by the security forces, the group has not been able to draw inspiration among the youth.

 Further the infiltrations have been successfully stopped to a large extent by the Indian Army, despite Pakistan violating the ceasefire several times in a bid to provide cover fire to these terrorists.
 There are nearly 300 terrorists of both the Lashkar-e-Tayiba and Jaish-e-Mohammad along the border waiting to infiltrate.
 The launch pads were activated by Pakistan in the last week of March, but these terrorists have not found much success.